vrdeeznuts/od-sideline-cam/README.md

 # 4v4 OD Sideline Camera
 Orion Drift Sideline Camera for 4v4 (better than the one provided by AA fr).
-This camera script contains 3 primary features related that make it ideal for competitive players:
+This camera script contains many features that make it ideal for competitive players:
 1. It's automated.
 1. It provides a better perspective of the action compared to POV, 3rd person, or free cam. *It's also more feature-rich than the AA sideline cam.*
+1. Auto-zoom.
+1. Ball outline when the geo is blocking the view.
+1. Colored ball trail to indicate who touched it last.
+1. Game scoreboard in the GUI:
+    - Team rosters (with goals per player)
+    - Score
+    - Clock
+    - Last player who scored
-1. There is an auto-clipping functionality* for whenever goals are scored.
+1. Auto-clipping functionality* for whenever goals are scored.

 At its foundation, this camera follows the ball.
 Since there are plenty of POV/3rd person cameras out there already, I wanted to provide a camera that focuses more on the broad play (somewhat like freecam), while also being more watchable than a human-controlled camera (e.g., VRML casting - no hate, it's just a bit difficult to watch). **This camera is great for team-oriented content and VOD review.** I'd say the coverage (aka view of the ball and general play) is 90-95% with the right settings (see [Usage Section](#usage--customization) for more details).